April 19, 2017/revised June 21, 2017

 Ten-year ordeal for Westchester County New York,

 An excerpt from Anthony, John, Agency Tyranny: How to STOP HUD’s Devastating Attack on Property Rights (Sustainable Freedom Lab LLC), 2016, p.
 26 .
 NOTE: You can have the 62-page book emailed to you free at: www.sustainablefreedomlab.org/Agency-Tyranny — You can find the following excerpts on pp. 27-28: 3

 “There are three relevant points in this case.

-“First, the court ordered Westchester to pay $30 million from their own county budget to build 630 of the minority homes and affirmatively further fair housing.
+“First, the court ordered Westchester to pay $30 million from their own county budget to build 630 minority homes in order to affirmatively further fair housing.